 One of the best PR tips I can offer is to submit the finished product in the correct packaging.
 We also want to see the real product, not some micro sample of the product.
 For a seller to stand out, the product needs to be of high quality, a good value for the $$ it is being sold for and take the extra time to pack the products so they arrive in top condition.
 Also do not use glitter or confetti that will create a mess that we have to clean up.
 Phone call follow up are not necessary as well as multiple emails will put them on the bottom of the consideration lists. – Brian F Strauss, Publisher, Living.Well

 My biggest PR tips for sellers would be to be proactive about reaching out to media outlets whose gift guides seem like a good fit for their products.
 I realize it’s a lot of work, but you really need to actively pitch yourself to editors, not just sit back and hope they find you, because Etsy is a really big place!
 Your goal is to communicate with a person who has a name, not the general email line, so I recommend contacting the main phone or email line of the magazine’s editorial offices to ask who specifically is the best contact for pitching to the gift guide.
 Then, when you reach out to that editor (via email, not phone, no one likes to be cold-called), keep it brief.
 Casually explain who you are, where you’re based, and what you make and include a link to your shop as well as your separate business website (if applicable).
 It’s fine to include photos, but not too many.
-Sending product samples is always great, but I do understand that for many small business-owners, that’s probably cost-prohibitive.
+Sending product samples is always great, but I do understand that for many small business owners, that’s probably cost-prohibitive.
 I have generally found that Etsy sellers are happy to send samples when requested, but like to get them back, and that’s fine with us.
 Beyond that, my tips are probably the same as any Etsy “how-to” tips.
-Excellent, well-lit, graphic, contemporary-feeling photography of your product goes a long way to making it stand out.
+Excellent, well-lit, graphic, contemporary-feeling photography of your product goes a long way to make it stand out.
 A blurry shot of your object sitting on a dated bedspread isn’t going to get you very far.
-You don’t need to be a pro, but take advantage of natural light and explore different angles (such as getting down low and tighter, more like a catalogue photo).
+You don’t need to be a pro, but take advantage of natural light and explore different angles (such as getting down low and tighter, more like a catalog photo).
 Well-written product descriptions with dimensions and other key info (like how long it takes for the product to be made/arrive) are also good.
 We also look at the number of sales you’ve had, how well-stocked your shop is, and how you’ve been rated by shoppers.
 Being featured in a gift guide means your business may spike, and we need to be able to trust that the seller is going to be able to keep up with a possible increase in demand.
-And in particular for Midwest Living, regionality is paramount; we almost exclusively feature Etsy sellers who are based in the Midwest, so we really appreciate it when your geographical information is up-to-date and specific!
+And in particular, for Midwest Living, regionality is paramount; we almost exclusively feature Etsy sellers who are based in the Midwest, so we really appreciate it when your geographical information is up-to-date and specific!
 (Not “Somewhere in Missouri.”) – Hannah Agran, Senior Food Editor, Midwest Living

 The #1 thing for us is access to great, still life images.
 No kids or dogs or scenic backgrounds! – Jenny Lemoine, Editor, Simply the Best